jeantardelli/cd-pipeline-spinnaker-and-gke/README.md

 - `LOCATION`
 - `REPO_NAME`

+Run `source ./scripts/set-environment-variables.sh` for this.

 A [Cloud Build trigger](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers) should be configured too.
 Note: Cloud Build Service Account should have permissions to write on Artifact Registry.

+## To test the app image with k8s

+To run the app with k8s just run `kubectl apply -f config.yaml` after the image was pushed to the Artifact Registry.

+## To run the app with Spinnaker and Helm

+It is necessary to configure Spinnaker and Helm:

+1. Configure Helm: `make config-helm`
+2. Configure Spinnaker: `make config-spinnaker`
+3. Deploy Spinnaker chart: `make deploy-spinnaker-chart`

 ## Running the App